 Tommaso performed at SXSWedu 2016 in Austin, TX on the topic “Fostering Motion and Creativity Outdoors”.
 Recently, he introduced his new PD and performance project “It’s Time to Invest in Embodied Learning” at SXSWedu 2017.

-By May 2017 Tommaso will relocate to New York City and spread his Embodied Learning project across the United States.
+In May 2017 Tommaso relocated to New York City to spread his Embodied Learning project and program across the United States.

 He has a Master’s degree in history from the University of Milan.